a week that shapes

 The Hayes Kennedy Scholarship is a scholarship awarded annually to the citizen who presents the best original essay on a selected topic related to the Constitution of the United States or the Illinois Constitution.
 The winner of the Hayes Kennedy Essay Contest will receive the Hayes Kennedy Scholarship named in honor of Hayes Kennedy, an attorney, and one of the co-founders of Illinois Boys State.
 The essay must be over 500 words, but should not exceed 1000 words, in length.
 Essays must be typed using good literary style, properly paragraphed, punctuated, etc. All contestants are required to submit their essay electronically.
-Essays can be worked on once the topic is generated around May 2019.
 They can be worked on before the session, but that is not required.
 A password will be required to submit.
 Procedures/passwords will be provided during the session.

 All listed sessions are held at Eastern Illinois University

 85th Annual Session June 13th to 19th 2020